What Is the Elder Abuse Suspicion Index© (EASI)?

 Growing awareness has led to greater efforts to help identify and report elder abuse.
 Early abuse interventions, preventive services, and effective screening tools help stop elder abuse and neglect.
 The Elder Abuse Suspicion Index© (EASI) is one such effort.

-Elder abuse, also called "older adult abuse," is a serious problem that will increase in the coming years as the older adult population increases.
+Elder abuse, also called older adult abuse, is a serious problem that will increase in the coming years as the older adult population increases.
+Elder abuse can occur at a nursing home, long-term care facility, or in one's own home.
+We will explore several forms of elder abuse in this article.

 How Does the EASI Work?

 The EASI is a list of six questions intended to raise a primary care doctor or medical professional's suspicion of elder abuse.
-This simple abuse screening helps them determine whether a case should be reported to authorities.
+This simple abuse screening helps a doctor determine whether to report a case to authorities and justify referral to social services.
+Social workers or adult protective services (APS) will then investigate reports of elder abuse.

 - Have you relied on people for any of the following: bathing, dressing, shopping, banking, or meals?

-- Has anyone prevented you from getting food, clothes, medication, glasses, hearing aids, or medical care, or from being with people you wanted to be with?
+- Has anyone prevented you from getting food, clothes, medication, glasses, hearing aids, medical care, or being with people you wanted to be with?

 - Have you been upset because someone talked to you in a way that made you feel shamed or threatened?